 From the end of the Heian Period (around the year 1100), the Hitachiota area developed as the power base of the Satake Clan, and then during the Edo Period (1603 – 1868) as a city of commerce under the Mito Clan Tokugawa Family.
 The city’s long history mean it is home to a variety of temples, shrines and historic remains connected to the Satake Clan and Mito Tokugawa Family.

 Furthermore, thanks to the area’s rich natural environment, Hitachiota is the perfect place to get outdoors and experience the beauty of the Japanese seasons with experiences like the Ryujin Suspension Bridge bungee jump.
-This 100m jump is Japan’s highest, and attracts more than 10,000 adrenaline junkies every year!
+This 100m jump is the second highest in Japan, and attracts more than 10,000 adrenaline junkies every year!

 Hitachiota is also one of Japan’s top buckwheat producing regions and the home of Hitachi Aki Soba brand soba noodles.
 The fertile soils also mean the area is ideal for growing fruit and vegetables, leading to a variety of fresh and seasonal dishes to enjoy all year-round.